 Tokyo’s central wards are:

-Minato-ku, home to most big-name companies and embassies, as well as foreigner-favorite Roponngi, is the most expensive place to live in Tokyo.
+Minato-ku, home to most big-name companies and embassies, as well as a foreigner-favorite Roppongi, is the most expensive place to live in Tokyo.
 Chiyoda-ku, where you’ll find the Imperial Palace, is a close second.
 And if you dream of living close to shopping and entertainment meccas like Shibuya and Ginza in Chuo-ku, you better be prepared to lay down a lot of cash.

 Central Tokyo is a Good Middle Ground